The technical skills everyone needs to land their dream job

 Focusing on knowledge of programming languages with the specific application of creating bespoke software for a specific purpose.
 A software developer can be a master in a particular area, like creating code or developing a streamlined interface.
 If you possess these basic technical skills, you are a job seeker in high demand.

-Data science
+2. Data science

 Nearly every industry today relies on data, whether it's statistics about market trends or similar studies done about their product.
 While it's easy for companies to get data, they need employees who can collect, organise, and interpret it.

-Cloud computing
+3. Cloud computing

 Cloud computing enables people to access software applications, data storage, and other services over the Internet instead of through traditional physical servers in a back office.

-Networking and infrastructure
+4. Networking and infrastructure

 Network infrastructure refers to the hardware and software that enable network connectivity and communication among users, devices, apps, the Internet, and more.

 With the rise of hybrid workplace environments, wireless network infrastructure has become essential for employees.
 It allows them to access the network anytime, anywhere, from any device.
 And this is done reliably and securely.
-Organisations need talent who can adopt new, innovative technologies.

 Companies face an abundance of cyber threats every day.
 This is why organisations need protection against any possible attacks from cybercriminals.
 This might be the right job if you're excited about protecting a company's digital assets and intelligence from security breaches.

-UI stands for “user interface” while UX means “user experience”.
+UI stands for “user interface”, while UX means “user experience”.
 Organisations should be customer-obsessed to succeed in their respective markets.
 And one of the ways they reach out to their customers is through a positive user experience.
 This is achieved with a great UI/UX design team.

 Product management is a role within the product development team.
 It focuses on successfully executing the product lifecycle.
 They serve at the intersection of UX teams, engineering teams, and leaders to hold the shared product vision across.

-Importance of technical skills
+Importance of technical skills in different fields

 Are technical skills important in all industries?
 No matter what field or industry you are in, you have to understand that good technical skills are key to the company's success, as well as your own.
-They may, at times, seem irrelevant to you if you work in something other than your selected field.
-But having these technical skills, or at least the basic concept, can give you an advantage in your career.

-Future-proof your career
+1. Future-proof your career

 Roles and industries rely heavily on technology.
-In the not-so-distant future, it's essential to develop your technical skill now.
+In the not-so-distant future, it's essential to develop your technical skills now.
 This will help you be more adaptable and ready for any changes in the future.

-Increase self-confidence
+2. Increase self-confidence

 If you don't have technical skills but are required to carry out a role that increasingly revolves around technology, you may need more confidence in your capabilities.
 Understanding technology will make you feel more comfortable in your role.

-Work more efficiently
+3. Work more efficiently

-Having self-confidence in your role and the skill you need, you will find that you can be more efficient and competent, too.
+Having self-confidence in your role and the skills you need, you will find that you can be more efficient and competent, too.
 You don't need to constantly worry about lacking the knowledge or understanding of the technology.

-Remain relevant
+4. Remain relevant

-Become a valuable asset
+5. Become a valuable asset

 If you have limited IT skills in a business that's increasingly relying on technology to operate, you may stay caught up on colleagues with sound technical knowledge.
 You will be far more valuable by improving your technical skills.

-Be visible for a promotion
+6. Be visible for a promotion

 Technical skills are increasingly in demand.
 Having sound technical knowledge and continuous upskilling will help you be visible inside your organisation.
 This could put your name on the shortlist for a job promotion.

-Be more employable
+7. Be more employable

 If you're looking for a new job, regardless of the industry or role, having technical skills on your resume will make you a much more experienced employee.
 This can be extremely attractive and desirable to an employer.
 It can also help you stand out from other job seekers, which is extremely important in such a competitive job market.